NEUDitao/AOC2022/README.md

 Why not try to trick myself again?

-This time, I'll be doing it in Haskell, since I've always wanted to try it out.
+This time, I'll be doing it in Rust, since I program in it at work, but never really used it somewhere on my own.

-It's another year of using another functional programming language.
-But who knows, maybe I'll actually learn something new.
+Will I succeed?
 Probably not.